 Microsoft Word has provided an easy-to-use function that enables users to quickly incorporate a table of contents in a document.
-No longer do you need to manually type a table of contents and continually update the page numbers yourself.
+No need to manually create a table of contents and continually update the page numbers yourself.
 This function is easy to use and easy to update or alter to suit the needs of the document.

 The Table of Contents (TOC) feature relies on the use of heading styles for it to work.
 If you are new to using styles then you can take a look at my post titled Introduction to Styles in Microsoft Word.

-A table of contents can display headings and page number references for topics within a document and is usually located within the first couple of pages of the document.
+A TOC can display headings and page number references for topics within a document and is usually located within the first couple of pages of the document.
 You can include multiple heading levels such as a chapter heading and then multiple subheading levels.

 The TOC level refers to which level within the hierarchy, the heading will be displayed.
 Each TOC level is displayed at a different indentation point within the TOC to make identification of main headings and subheadings easy.
 Any style used within Microsoft Word can be included in a table of contents, so you are not limited to using the standard Heading 1, Heading 2 or Heading 3 styles.